momiji15/gittingit/howto.md

 # How to deal with git on Windows
 I'm using git shell in order to do all of my gittery.
 It works for me.
 Typing up how to do things in git as I encounter them.
+Excuse the disorganization.

+## Checking to see what is the what is the origin
+1. type `git remote -v`

+## You have git set up and ready to go.
+You multiple respositories going on and you want to commit to the one repository you've been working on.
+1. Let's first check to see what the origin is.
+Type `git remote -v`.
+2. If the origin is right, then you're alright.
+If not, then you need to change directories.
+3. Type `cd ~\Documents\GitHub\YourFolderName`.
+4. Type `git status` to see which files you have changed.
+5. Type `git add filename` to include the files you want to commit.
+You might have to do this multiple times.
+6. Type `git commit -m "Put whatever commit message you want"`.
+7. Let's push it through the repository.
+Type `git push origin master` in order to do that.

 ## Seeing what you committed.
 1. Type `git log` in the git shell.